JeffreyChan0913/EYE/Advance/0901/perf/README.md

 # Performance Test for CPP C-Style Array vs C++ STL Vector

+First, you will need a linux machine with certain packages installed to run the code, as a result, i will not entail the instructions since it will complicated things and envirnoments setting is potentially a disaster.

 ### C-Style Array
 Unlike vector, the size of the array is fixed.
 Perhaps, the key word here is **fixed**.
 Before we know how vectory works, we need to know, briefly, how a basic C-Style array operates.